vitest-dev/vitest/docs/api/index.md

 - **Type:** `(name: string, fn: TestFunction, timeout?: number) => void`
 - **Alias:** `it.concurrent`

-  `test.concurrent` marks consecutive tests to be run them in parallel.
+  `test.concurrent` marks consecutive tests to be run in parallel.
 It receives the test name, an async function with the tests to collect, and an optional timeout (in milliseconds).

   ```ts
   import { describe, test } from 'vitest'